eliifors/eliifors/README.md

 # 💫 About Me:
 Hi, I'm Elif.
-I'm interested in the Web.
-I'm trying to improve myself by doing web projects with JavaScript/React.
+I'm interested in the Web and Mobile Applications...
+I am developing a web application using React and a mobile application using React Native.
 I'm also an university student.<br/>

 ## 🌐 Socials:
 <p align="left">